SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-11-vax-which-arm.md

 comments: true
 ---

-A burning question for everybody who's gotten a booster, or wants one: same arm, or other arm?
+A burning question for everybody who's gotten a booster, or wants one: the same arm, or the other arm?

 ## Right or Left?